Weakly Inscribed Polyhedra: Introduction

+There are three quadrics in $\RRP^3$ up to projective transformation: the sphere, the one-sheeted hyperboloid, and the cylinder.
+Strong inscriptions to them are essentially characterized in previous works of Hodgson--Rivin--Smith~\cite{hodgson1992} and Danciger--Maloni--Schlenker~\cite{danciger2014}.
 The current paper answers Steiner's question for polyhedra weakly inscribed to a sphere.
-We also plan, in the future, to study polyhedra weakly inscribed to a one-sheeted hyperboloid or to a cylinder, in the hope of completely solving Steiner's problem.

-Note that for any quadratic surface $S$, there is a polyhedron $P$ that has no realization inscribed to $S$.
-A universal example is provided by the cube with one vertex truncated.
-This follows from the well-known fact that if seven vertices of a cube lie on a quadratic surface, so does the eighth one~\cite[Section~3.2]{bobenko2008}; see~\cite[Example~4.1]{chen2017} for a complete argument.
-Hence we seek to characterize polyhedra inscribed to quadratic surfaces in $\RRP^3$.

-As we have mentioned, strong inscriptions in the sphere, the one-sheeted hyperboloid and the cylinder are essentially characterized in previous works~\cite{hodgson1992, rivin1994, danciger2014}.
-The current paper focuses on polyhedra weakly inscribed to a sphere.

-In the following theorem, we consider a single vertex as a $1$-cycle, and a single edge as a $2$-cycle.
+The projective space $\RRP^3$ can be seen as a completion of the Euclidean space $\RR^3$ with a hyperplane at infinity.
+If the hyperplane at infinity is disjoint from both the sphere and the inscribed polyhedron, then the inscription must be strong (see~\cite{chen2017}).
+Hence we focus on the situation where the hyperplane at infinity intersects the sphere, but does not intersect the polyhedron.
+The sphere then appears in the Euclidean space as a two-sheeted hyperboloid, and the weakly inscribed polyhedron has some vertices on one sheet, and other vertices on the other sheet.

+Our main result is the following combinatorial characterization of polyhedra weakly inscribed to a sphere.

 \begin{theorem}[Combinatorial characterization] A $3$-connected planar graph $\Gamma=(V,E)$ is the $1$-skeleton of a polyhedron $P \subset \RRP^3$ weakly inscribed to a sphere if and only if {\rm\bf(C\arabic{enumi})} \begin{enumerate} \item $\Gamma$ admits a vertex-disjoint cycle cover consisting of two cycles \end{enumerate} and, if we color the edges connecting vertices on the same cycle by red (r), and those connecting vertices from different cycles by blue (b), then \begin{enumerate}[resume] \item there is a cycle visiting all the edges (repetition allowed) along which the edge color has the pattern \begin{itemize} \item \dots bbrbbr\dots~if the cycle cover contains a $1$-cycle, or